Best Gun Safes [Hands-On Tested]

 My personal "bump in the night" safe, and what I recommend to all my friends, is the Fort Knox FTK-PB.

-Not the cheapest at ~$300, but it’s heavy (20 lbs, 10 gauge thickness), boltable, and uses the mechanical Simplex lock, which is super fast and easy to use in the dark.
+It's not the cheapest at approximately $300, but it's heavy at 20 lbs, 10-gauge thickness, boltable, and features the mechanical Simplex lock, which is extremely fast and easy to use in the dark.

 Check how fast I can unlock it in this video clip: